-Mercy Urgent Care will be located within
+Mercy Urgent Care is located at

 Willowbrook Mall, 1631 Fourth Street SW, Mason City